jasminepahwa17/dynamic-form-buillder/README.md

+a dynamic form builder using React.js.
+The form structure (fields, types, labels, etc.) are be provided as a JSON object.
+Based on this JSON, the form renders with the appropriate fields (text, checkbox, radio, etc.).
+User can add new fields to the form and delete them.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.